 The Authority assists consumers by answering queries regarding health insurance and by assisting them in resolving disputes with insurers.
-In 2017 the volume of queries and complaints received by the Authority was 6,291 contacts (2016: 5,018), an increase of 25%.
+In 2018 the volume of queries and complaints received by the Authority was 4940 contacts (2017: 6291).
 Topics that were most frequently raised with the Authority were:

-- Requests for comparisons between health insurance products; - Requests for the Authority's information publications; - Queries relating to Lifetime Community Rating; - Queries relating to waiting periods; - Queries regarding health insurance products and plan cover; - Queries on consumer rights in relation to switching insurers; - Queries on cancellation policies of insurers; - General queries on the cost of private health insurance; and - Question on the service standards of insurers.
+- Requests for comparisons between health insurance products;

+- Requests for the Authority's information publications;

+- · Lifetime Community Rating;

+- Queries relating to waiting periods;

+- · Queries regarding health insurance products and plan cover;

+- · Rights in relation to switching insurers;

+- · Cancellation policies of insurers;

+- The cost of private health insurance; and

+- Service standards of insurers;

-During 2017, the Authority intervened successfully on behalf of consumers in relation to issues arising with respect to their health insurance.
+During 2018, the Authority intervened successfully on behalf of consumers in relation to issues arising with respect to their health insurance.
 Two examples of cases addressed by the Authority are set out below.